ANTsX/ANTs/README.txt

 Atropos refactored , vtk dependencies allowed , additional tools for surface-based mapping (not much tested), augmented warping for vtk files

-Must compile ITK with USE_REVIEW_STATISTICS ON
-Should compile ITK with USE_REVIEW ON
+Must compile ITK with USE_REVIEW_STATISTICS ON if you want Atropos functionality Should compile ITK with USE_REVIEW ON
 Should compile ITK with USE_OPTIMIZED_REGISTRATION ON Should have ITK v 3.20 or greater.